stormxio/stormx-token/README.md

 1. StormX admin calls the function ``disableMigration(address reserve)`` with signed signature to GSN.

-2. The Swap contract accepts the relayed call from GSN and execute ``disableMigration(address reserve)`` if StormX admin has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.
+2. The Swap contract accepts the relayed call from GSN and executes ``disableMigration(address reserve)`` if StormX admin has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.

 3. StormX admin is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.